Back to Resources

 Selenium WebDriver

-Selenium WebDriver is a free collection of open-source application programming interfaces (APIs) used to automate the testing of a web application.
+Selenium WebDriver is a collection of open-source application programming interfaces (APIs) used to automate web applications.
 It allows users to execute their tests against a variety of different browsers, rather than just testing on Chrome or Firefox.
-Selenium WebDriver is essentially language-agnostic and allows for automation testing in languages such as Ruby, Java, Python, C#, and JavaScript, among others.
+Selenium WebDriver is language-agnostic and allows for automation testing in languages such as Ruby, Java, Python, C#, and JavaScript, among others.

-WebDriver is an ideal tool for developers that want to move from manual testing to automated testing.
+WebDriver is an ideal tool for developers and testers who want to move from manual testing to automated testing.

 Selenium IDE